medford-group/TAPsolver/docs/outline/input_file/README.md

 ## File structure

 The current version of [TAPsolver](https://github.com/medford-group/TAPsolver/tree/master/tapsolver/v1) consists of five files, including tap_sim.py, func_sim.py, reac_odes.py, vari_form.py and input_file.csv.
-How these files are related to one another are shown in Figure 1.

-When the simulator is run, an output directory will be generated with all the relevent information stored in appropriate directories.
+These separate scripts are actively being bundled into a single package that can be installed directly in anaconda.

-Two forms of TAPsolver currently exist.
-One for FEniCS version 2017 and the other for FEniCS version 2018.
+When the simulator is run, an output directory will be generated with all the relevent information stored in appropriate directories, depending on what information is desired.

 ## User Input File Structure